lightning/bolts/02-peer-protocol.md

 #### Requirements

-Nodes SHOULD:
-  - send a `closing_signed` message after `shutdown` has been received and no HTLCs remain in either commitment transaction.

 A sending node:
+  - after `shutdown` has been received and no HTLCs remain in either commitment transaction:
+    - SHOULD send a `closing_signed` message.
-  - MUST set `fee_satoshis` lower than or equal to the base fee of the final commitment transaction as calculated in [BOLT #3](03-transactions.md#fee-calculation).
+  - MUST set `fee_satoshis` lower than or equal to the base fee of the final commitment transaction, as calculated in [BOLT #3](03-transactions.md#fee-calculation).
   - SHOULD set the initial `fee_satoshis` according to its estimate of cost of inclusion in a block.
   - MUST set `signature` to the Bitcoin signature of the close transaction, as specified in [BOLT #3](03-transactions.md#closing-transaction).

-The receiver:
+The receiving node:
+  - after `shutdown` has been received and no HTLCs remain in either commitment transaction:
+    - SHOULD send a `closing_signed` message.
   - MUST check `signature` is valid for either variant of close transaction specified in [BOLT #3](03-transactions.md#closing-transaction),
   - and MUST fail the connection if it is not.
   - if `fee_satoshis` is equal to its previously sent `fee_satoshis`:
     - SHOULD sign and broadcast the final closing transaction
     - MAY close the connection.